ricardojoserf/AutoPtT/README.md

 # AutoPtT

 AutoPtT enumerates Kerberos tickets and performs Pass-the-Ticket (PtT) attacks interactively or step by step.
-It is a standalone alternative to Rubeus or Mimikatz, implemented in C++ and Python.
+It is a standalone alternative to Rubeus or Mimikatz for this attack, implemented in C++ and Python.

 You can use the following options: